-When I say content, I don’t mean lukewarm, wishy-washy, apathetic, indifferent, impassive, or another other uninspiring word like this.
+When I say content, I don’t mean lukewarm, wishy-washy, apathetic, indifferent, impassive, or other uninspiring words like this.

 I mean content as in deep peace that this (whatever this is) is enough.
 That I am enough.
 And this is good.